rola-gh/rola-gh/README.md

  >I'm a front end web react developer, I have always passionate about coding and programming, and this has funded my special interest in web development.
 I always seek additional knowledge when it comes to technology and learning new techniques.
 Thus, I have been involved in several online courses and projects to improve my skills in the field.

-I now work as a dev React :muscle: .
+Now I work as a dev React :muscle: .

 ## :round_pushpin: Languages